 Live baiters will taunt and incite their dogs to chase, attack, and ultimately kill small animals.
 If dogs fail to 'perform', they too may be killed.
 Industry-wide, some 18,000 greyhounds are killed every year because they aren't deemed fast enough to win races.

-The big question is — how can state governments and sponsors continue to support an industry that has been exposed for such abhorrent widespread illegal activity?
+The big question is — how can six state and territory governments and sponsors continue to support an industry that has been exposed for such abhorrent widespread illegal activity?